-- I’m a full service Travel Agent from Canada
+- I’m a full service Travel Agent from Canada / Online English Teacher

 - Spanish is my second language

-- I’ve been to over 20 countries & regions
+- I’ve been to over 25 countries

-- My favourite countries visited are Spain, Mexico, and Costa Rica
+- My favourite countries visited are Spain, Mexico and Costa Rica

-- I believe travel is the best way to educate yourself
+- I believe travel is the best way to educate yourself and learn about others

 When I was 16, I started working in the tourism industry at a local Vistor Information Centre as a summer job.
 Everyday I would meet people from all over the world who came to visit my little town of Lockeport in Nova Scotia.
 I never really thought about Lockeport being a good place to visit.
 But to tourists, it is the perfect little island escape with beautiful beaches, friendly people, and great seafood.
 I didn’t realize how lucky I was to live in such a place until I started listening to how others appreciated it and got a different perspective.